MuyazRJ/Bario-Platformer-PyGame/README.md

 # Bario-Platformer-Pygame
-Bario Platformer is a simple 2D platform game created using Pygame.
+Bario is a simple 2D platform game created using Pygame.
 The game features a character named Bario who must navigate through various levels by jumping and avoiding obstacles and enemies.

 ## Team
 Muyaz - Main code, Team discussions